 The provisions about the judiciary also relate back to long-established constitutional principle.
 To enhance their independence, the Judges of the Supreme Court, the Court of Appeal and the High Court are protected against removal from office and reduction of salary.

 The other major sources of the constitution include:

-- The prerogative powers of the Queen under which, for instance, the Queen issued the Letters Patent Constituting the Office of the Governor-General of New Zealand in 1983 and conferred her powers in respect of New Zealand on the Governor-General.
-The Queen appoints the Governor-General who, in general, exercises her prerogative powers.
-The Queen or Governor-General appoints and dismisses members of the Executive Council and Ministers of the Crown.
+- The prerogative powers of the Sovereign under which, for instance, the Queen issued the Letters Patent Constituting the Office of the Governor-General of New Zealand in 1983 and conferred her powers in respect of New Zealand on the Governor-General.
+The King appoints the Governor-General who, in general, exercises his prerogative powers.
+The King or Governor-General appoints and dismisses members of the Executive Council and Ministers of the Crown.
 Those powers are part of the common law.
 They exist independently of statutes, although statutes can, of course, limit or even supersede them.

-- Other relevant New Zealand statutes, such as the State Sector Act 1988, the Electoral Act 1993, the Senior Courts Act 2016, and the District Court Act 2016, relating in turn to the three branches of government, as well as the Ombudsmen Act 1975, the Official Information Act 1982, the Public Finance Act 1989 and the New Zealand Bill of Rights Act 1990.
+- Other relevant New Zealand statutes, such as the Public Service Act 2020, the Electoral Act 1993, the Senior Courts Act 2016, and the District Court Act 2016, relating in turn to the three branches of government, as well as the Ombudsmen Act 1975, the Official Information Act 1982, the Public Finance Act 1989 and the New Zealand Bill of Rights Act 1990.

 - Relevant English and United Kingdom statutes, such as Magna Carta 1297, the Bill of Rights 1688, and the Act of Settlement 1700 (regulating succession to the throne among other matters), all confirmed as part of the law of New Zealand by the Imperial Laws Application Act 1988.
 These statutes also regulate the relations between the state and the individual.